As far as I’m concerned, whom is a word that was invented to make everyone sound like a butler. (Calvin Trillin)

 first, there’s a decided tendency to use who colloquially in most contexts; second, among those insecure about their grammar, there’s a tendency to overcorrect and use whom when who would be correct.
 Writers and editors of formal prose often resist the first of these; everyone should resist the second.

 The second tendency, a phenomenon called hypercorrection, recurs in much of the commentary on whom.
 Hypercorrection happens when a grammatical rule (real or otherwise) is inappropriately extended by mistaken analogy, often in an attempt to sound more correct or proper: adding -ly to the adverb doubtless, for example, or pluralising ignoramus as ignorami.
-Motivated Grammar and Language Log have examples with whom.
+Language Log has examples with whom, or see my post “Whom’s Law of Hypercorrection“.

 Writers are often unsure of the right case in subordinate clauses, e.g., a candidate who(m) we feel is ideal.
 The rules dictate who, because the case is nominative (who is ideal), but nominative whom can be found in the English of Churchill, Dickens, E.M.
 Forster, Somerset Maugham, and Shakespeare.
-MWDEU says it’s “distinctly possible . . . that subject whom need not be hypercorrect”, citing a long defence by Otto Jespersen.
+The Merriam-Webster Dictionary of English Usage says it’s possible “that subject whom need not be hypercorrect”, citing a long defence by Otto Jespersen.

 Because the prescriptive rules are so widely shared (though only patchily grasped), you might be surprised to hear that who and whom have been used interchangeably since the 14th century.
 The system governing their use was created by grammarians in the 18th century who decried loose and variable usage.